 China has a remarkable history, spanning back over 10,000 years and remnants of its glorious past can be seen at every turn.
 We journey from Beijing to Shanghai, through vast and varied landscapes and archaeology.

-From Buddhist temples, to the gargantuan monuments of imperial ambition, to lesser-known prehistoric settlements, this is the story of not one but many Chinas through the ages.
-Over 17 days, we put the great sites we see into their historical context.
-We see the Great Wall, Terracotta Warriors and Ming Tombs not just as grand relics, but as products of the time, people and places that led to their creation.
+From Buddhist temples to the gargantuan monuments of imperial ambition, to lesser-known prehistoric settlements, this is the story of China through the ages.
+The great sites we see are put into their historical context: we see the Great Wall, Terracotta Warriors and Ming Tombs not just as grand relics, but as products of the time, people and places that led to their creation.

 - Great Cities

 We depart from London this afternoon and set off for an overnight flight to Beijing.

 Upon arrival in China we transfer to our hotel where we can unwind.
 Later, we head out for a visit to the Forbidden City - or Palace Museum - China’s biggest and most beautifully preserved collection of imperial buildings.
 This site was declared a UNESCO World Heritage Site back in 1987 thanks to its stunning architecture and historic significance.
 We can view collections that showcase paintings, ceramics and even timepieces here.
 Beijing is home to six World Heritage Sites and it’s a great starting point for us on this tour.

 This morning we touch on recent history at Tiananmen Square.
 We will then continue with a visit to the National Museum of China, with collections ranging from the very early traces of humans dating 1.7 million years ago to the end of the Qing Dynasty.
 After lunch, we view the Temple of Heaven, a vast ritual site constructed by the Yongle Emperor.